 – minimise security threats by only copying what you need, when you need it and for how long.

-– minimise damage risks to copies of sensitive documents like ID cards or credit card numbers because they’re not scanned through the automatic feeder (ADF) initially, which protects them from unauthorised scanning in public areas.”
+– Minimize damage risks to sensitive documents like ID cards or credit card numbers by ensuring they’re not scanned through the automatic feeder (ADF), which protects them from unauthorized scanning in public areas.

 – minimise the risk of terrorist threats by storing your documents in a locked area or filing cabinet.
 This reduces the chance that someone can walk up to an unlocked copier and make copies of sensitive information like ID cards, credit card numbers, passports, visas and more.”